List of Saturday Night Live incidents: Elon Musk

-Tesla Motors and SpaceX CEO Elon Musk hosted the May 8, 2021 episode of Saturday Night Live with musical guest Miley Cyrus.
+Tesla and SpaceX CEO Elon Musk hosted the May 8, 2021 episode of Saturday Night Live with musical guest Miley Cyrus.
 The announcement received major criticism and backlash due to Musk's reputedly unlikeable personality and problematic history, with some questioning why Musk was chosen in the first place instead of having Cyrus pull double duty for the third time.
 Some cast members—Aidy Bryant, Michael Che, Andrew Dismukes, and Bowen Yang—have voiced their opinions about the choice of Musk via Instagram stories.
 Che and Dismukes joked about the controversy; while Che responded to an angry tweet made by actor John Cusack by confusing him with his sister Joan Cusack, but elsewhere stated "To me, it makes it exciting, I mean, everybody wants to watch now, so that's cool".
 Bryant and Yang, however, were straightforward with their opinions, with Bryant posting a tweet made by Bernie Sanders about wealthy people such as Musk earning more than the American people during the pandemic, and Yang posted a shocked emoji and a response to a cryptic tweet made by Musk about his hosting gig with Yang saying "what the fuck does this even mean?"
 Some critics on Twitter claimed this booking was similar to the Donald Trump/Sia episode and blamed Lorne Michaels for making this decision.

 Woody Harrelson

-In his opening monologue on February 25, 2023, Woody Harrelson likened the COVID-19 pandemic to a drug cartel, saying;
+In his opening monologue on February 25, 2023, Woody Harrelson likened public health measures during the COVID-19 pandemic to the actions of a drug cartel, saying:

 So the movie goes like this.
 The biggest drug cartels in the world get together and buy up all the media and all the politicians and force all the people in the world to stay locked in their homes.
 And people can only come out if they take the cartel’s drugs and keep taking them over and over.
 I threw the script away.
 I mean, who was going to believe that crazy idea?
 Being forced to do drugs?
 I do that voluntarily all day long.

-Harrelson was criticized for his remarks by a number of individuals who saw the monologue, including Matt Wilstein of The Daily Beast who remarked, in relation to the topic, that it "turns out there may have been a reason the rest of the Five-Timers weren’t there to welcome him into their club."
-However, the monologue was praised by Twitter CEO and owner (and fellow Saturday Night Live host) Elon Musk, who quote tweeted an upload of it with a statement reading “So based.
+Harrelson was criticized for his remarks by a number of individuals who saw the monologue, including Matt Wilstein of The Daily Beast who remarked that it "turns out there may have been a reason the rest of the Five-Timers weren’t there to welcome him into their club."
+However, the monologue was praised by Twitter CEO and owner (and fellow Saturday Night Live host) Elon Musk, who quote tweeted video from it with a statement reading “So based.
 Nice work.”